mura-/boxi/README.md

 # Advantages

-- div に対してマージンやパディング、色、並びなどのプロパティを渡すことができます。inline style よりも書きやすいです。
+- You can pass properties such as margins, padding, colors, and alignment to the Div element.
+It's easier to write than inline style.
-- Emotion を用い CSS in JS で記述されているため inline style よりもパフォーマンス上メリットがあるはずです。（未計測）
+- Written in CSS in JS using Emotion, it should have a performance advantage over inline style.
+(Unmeasured)

 # Installation